SDR-Technologies/NanoSDR/README.md

 ## Default user
 Default user is `ubuntu` , default password : `ubuntu`
 First boot is longer than usual since the Nano needs to recreate SSH keys, and expand filesystem partition to maximum available size.
-Once session is openend feel free to change locale settings and keyboar mapping.
+Once session is openend feel free to change locale settings and keyboard mapping.
 Pre-installed languages/keyboards : english-US, french, german, spanish.

 ## Installed applications

 ### Introduction
 Most of installed applications are supporting SoapySDR.
-However only RTLSDR and PlutoSDR support have been depply tested.
+However only RTLSDR and PlutoSDR support have been deeply tested.
 Feel free to install SoapySDR module corresponding to your device if not yet installed.